jamesshore/quixote/ROADMAP.md

 * Good error messages when adding incompatible elements (e.g., `size.plus(edge)`)
 * Good error messages when comparing incompatible elements (e.g., `edge.diff(size)`?)
 * Good error message when accidentally using `undefined` (e.g., `element.top.width`)
+* All descriptors should take any descriptor as a constructor/factory method parameter
 * fractional height and width
 * Scrolling (and accounting for scrolling in ElementEdge)
 * distances? (e.g., height of menu is equal to distance between logo top and headline bottom)